-Neil Parish: Who is the MP accused of watching porn in the Commons?
+Neil Parish: Who is the MP who watched porn in the Commons?

 Farming, the countryside and animal welfare issues are among his political interests, and he is the chairman of the House of Commons Environment, Food and Rural Affairs Committee.
 He has spent his entire parliamentary career on the backbenches.

 Mr Parish was elected to represent the South West of England and Gibraltar region in the European Parliament in 1999.

 The following year, he was an election monitor for Zimbabwe's parliamentary election.
+Mr Parish said on his parliamentary website he was a critic of Robert Mugabe's regime in the country, and that in 2008 he called on the UK government to reject the legitimacy of Mr Mugabe's Zanu-PF government.

+Mr Parish has said that Mr Mugabe banned him from re-entering Zimbabwe after this, and that this ban still remains in place.

 He did not stand in the European elections again in 2009, as he had been selected as Conservative candidate for Tiverton and Honiton at the 2010 general election.